Moving Guide – Australia – Lifestyle

 Formal school starts in the foundation year or the kindergarten, followed by the 12 years of primary and secondary school.
 At the age 16, approaching senior secondary years, students will be taking their Senior Secondary Certificate of Education—a primary requirement to enter Australian universities, enrol in vocational education and training institutions.

 It’s important to note that every state in Australia has a different approach to formative years of education or preschool, with some operating independently and some are within the primary schools.
+If you would like to find the right school for your child you can

 Australian Education System